Yanan Shaanxi, China Travel Guide

 A conserved interior of a Yaodong, a traditional cave dwelling.

-The city’s distinct character, combining its powerful historical narrative with its picturesque surroundings, makes it a memorable stop on any journey through China.
+The city’s distinct character, combining its powerful historical narrative with its picturesque surroundings, makes it a memorable stop regarding any journey through China.

 Yan'an experiences a continental monsoon climate, which means four clear seasons, each with different advantages and disadvantages for travelers.

 Yan'an, an inland, semi-arid region, experiences a continental monsoon climate.
 It does not face hurricanes.
-Extreme temperatures are a factor: summer can see heatwaves above 35°C (95°F), and winter may cause severe cold below -15°C (5°F).
+Extreme temperatures are a factor: summer are able to see heatwaves above 35°C (95°F), and winter might result in severe cold below -15°C (5°F).
 Occasional heavy rainfall in summer could cause localized flooding or landslides, especially in mountainous or deeply eroded loess areas.
 Always check local weather forecasts before and during your trip.

 Warm and sometimes hot (20-30°C/68-86°F), highest rainfall.
 Humidity makes heat intense; sudden downpours possible.